asiffer/carnx/README.md

 ## Get started

-Basically you can start the server by defining the path to the BPF program and the network interface to monitor:
+After installing carnx, you can start the server by defining the path to the BPF program and the network interface to monitor:
 ```console
 # carnxd --interface lo --load /var/lib/carnx/carnx.bpf
 ```